netfoundry/edge-router-registration/README.md

 All NetFoundry Edge Router are configured with a local resolver(tunneler).
 So port 53/tcp & 53/udp are open from the local subnet.

-HealthChecks are also enabled & listen so port 8081/tcp is open from the local subnet
+HealthChecks are also enabled & listen so port 8081/tcp is open from the local subnet.

 ### Salt Minion configuration